neonnnnn/pyrfm/README.md

  - compact random features [13] (with subsampled ranadom Hadamard transform or random projection [14])
  - orthogonal random feature / structured orthogonal random feature (for the dot product / RBF kernel) [15]

+These methods are faster and more memory-efficient than canonical random features such as random Fourier, random kernel, etc.
 We believe that you can use these structured random features as a subroutine of your proposed random features.

 ## Linear Models Implemented